This moist keto pumpkin bread recipe is so sweet and deliciously soft, no one can ever believe the healthy ingredients!

 To make it a vegan pumpkin bread, or if you need an egg free version after running out of eggs, simply use the flax eggs option listed below.

-Adding the optional cinnamon or pumpkin pie spice is a wonderful choice that heightens the seasonal Fall flavors, and I usually like to include the two spices not just in this pumpkin recipe, but in all my autumn baking.
+Adding the cinnamon or pumpkin pie spice is a wonderful choice that heightens the seasonal Fall flavors.
+I usually like to include the two spices not just in this pumpkin recipe, but in all my autumn baking.

 Start by gathering your ingredients and greasing a 9×5 loaf pan or lining it with parchment paper.

 Preheat the oven to 325 degrees Fahrenheit.
 In a large mixing bowl, combine all paleo pumpkin bread ingredients and stir until well mixed.

 Smooth into the prepared loaf pan, and bake on the oven center rack for 1 hour.
 It should be cooked through, but still ultra moist and dense, after this time.